rackerlabs/technical-blog/content/blog/2021/2021-04-29-three-ways-business-central-simplifies-everyday-tasks/index.md

 Platform.
 Share your business challenges with us so we can help find you the right solution.
 Reach out to our specialist to learn more about our offerings.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/applications/erp">Learn more about our ERP services.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/applications/dynamics-365">Learn more about our Dynamics 365.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).